Swiss-system tournament: Dutch system

 The players are divided into groups based on their scores.
 Within each group with the same or similar score, players are ranked based on ratings or some other criteria.
 Subject to the other pairing rules, the top half is then paired with the bottom half.
 For instance, if there are eight players in a score group, number 1 is paired with number 5, number 2 is paired with number 6 and so on.
 Modifications are then made to prevent competitors from meeting each other twice, and to balance colors (in chess).
 For this method to work, the score groups cannot be too small, and thus for smaller overall fields score groups are not a suitable approach.

 This pairing system may have some issues with competitive integrity if a tournament where this system is used has qualifiers leading to it.
 For example, suppose a certain qualifier determines the 5th-8th seeds in an 8-team Swiss-style tournament.
 If the Dutch system is used, players or teams in the qualifier may be incentivized to not do their best, as doing so might make them play against the 1st seed on the first round, decreasing their chances of having a good score.
 Conversely, for knockout tournaments, the highest seed is usually paired with the lowest, the 2nd highest with the 2nd lowest, and so on.
 This incentivizes players or teams to do their best and get a higher seed so that they can play against lower-seeded players/teams.

 Monrad system

 The players are first ranked based on their scores, then on their starting numbers (which can be random or based on seeding).
 Then #1 meets #2, #3 meets #4, etc., with modifications made to ensure that other rules are adhered to.
 Players are sorted by scores (not score groups) and original ranks, then each player is paired to the next opponent, typically excluding repeats.

 The Monrad system used in chess in Denmark is quite simple, with players initially ranked at random, and pairings modified only to avoid players meeting each other twice.
 The Norwegian system has an optional seeding system for the first-round pairings, and within a score group, the pairing algorithm endeavors to give players alternating colors.

+Burstein system

+Like in the Dutch system, the players are divided into groups based on their scores.
+Within each scoregroup, players are sorted based on rating and tiebreaks.
+Then, the first-ranked player is paired against the last-ranked player in the scoregroup, the second-ranked to the second-to-last-ranked and so on.
+In a scoregroup with six players player 1 would be paired with player 6, player 2 with player 5 and player 3 with player 4.